-Whenever a Unit member (1) is regularly assigned to the Investigations Unit, (2) has completed a POST certified Detective training curriculum, and (3) performs detective work in the course of the duties as assigned by the Harbor Department, he/she shall receive additional compensation of 5.5% above his/her corresponding step rate.
+A. Whenever a Unit member (1) is regularly assigned to the Investigations Unit, (2) has completed a POST certified Detective training curriculum, and (3) performs detective work in the course of the duties as assigned by the Harbor Department, they shall receive additional compensation of 5.5% above their corresponding step rate.
 This investigations unit pay is an "Adds to Rate" and is pension based.